 You can account for the fees that Payability charges by entering an expense transaction:

 This will net out the balance remaining in the clearing account.

-When reviewing the bank register in QBO or the Account Transactions in Xero, we can see that the balance of the Payability Clearing account is now $0.
+When reviewing the bank register in QuickBooks Online, we can see that the balance of the Payability Clearing account is now $0.

 Our Bank of America account is showing the correct actual bank account balance.